adtfiry12/adtfiry12/README.md

-## Hi i am Aditya Mukti Firmansyah, i am Full Stack Developer👋
+## Hi my name Aditya Mukti Firmansyah, i am Full Stack Developer👋

 <!--
 **adtfiry12/adtfiry12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.